Geodesic Viewshed (3D Analyst)

 (Optional)

-A vertical distance to be added to the z-value of each cell as it is considered for visibility.
+A vertical distance that will be added to the z-value of each cell as it is considered for visibility.
 It must be a positive integer or floating-point value.

 You can select a field in the input observers dataset, or you can specify a numerical value.